How to Make Returns Work for You

 The combination of a returns deadline, a discount for non-returns, and a personalized service founded in great customer experience with quality products, has led Stitch Fix to become the billion-dollar success story it is today.

-Be clear and open
+Be Clear and Open

 Rule number one when it comes to returns - whether that's a standard policy or making it part of your business model - is to keep it transparent.
 Whatever your returns policy is, make it obvious the costs and charges your customers may incur.
 Say you're offering free returns and shipping, then you'll want to be shouting about it, but make sure your customers have all the facts.
 Customer service experience, and especially reviews, is just as powerful as marketing.
 A bad or undersold experience can be just as damaging to your bottom line as shipping costs.